bitcoin-crazy/another-plasma6-coin/README.md

 Another way to install __Another Plasma6 Coin__ is to make it importing the tarball.

 1. Download the final tarball `Another.Plasma6.Coin-<version>.tar.xz`
-2. Right-Click over the toolbar and select `Add or Manage Wiggets`.
+2. Right-Click over the toolbar and select `Add or Manage Widgets`.
 3. Select `Get New` > `Install Widget From Local File`.
 4. Select the downloaded tarball.
 5. Click `Add or Manage Widgets`.